humanitiesprogramming/humanitiesprogramming.github.io/exercise-rails4.md

 Awesome, now we have access to the additional features from CarriewWave to provide a thumbnail.
-We can use this in the `transcriptions.index` view to show a thumbnail next to the user_name.
+We can use this in the `transcriptions.index` view to show a thumbnail next to the title.

 Open the `app/views/transcriptions/index.html.erb`.
 We can then update the view table to use the thumbnail.
 We'll use the same `picture_url`